fnune/fnune.github.io/_posts/2018-02-02-git-best-practices-atomic-commits.markdown

 title: 'Thoughts on atomic commits and quality of life'
 comments: true
 date: 2018-02-19 12:47:51 +0200
+excerpt: "In this post, I try to share some of the confirming experiences and observations that have helped me in the process of following git best practices."
 ---

 Reading up on best practices regarding the shape of commits and their messages is something most software developers have done.
 It's not hard to realize that there's a consensus, and that there's plenty of valid arguments supporting it.
 This consensus usually boils down to: